circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 {:.no_toc}

 For convenience, CircleCI maintains several Docker images.
-These images are typically extensions of official Docker images and include tools especially useful for CI/CD.
-This document will provide an overview of best practices when using a convenience image.
-Please note that we advise using the **next-generation** images convenience images rather than **legacy images** (as explained below).
+These images are typically extensions of official Docker images, and include tools especially useful for CI/CD.

+This document provides an overview of best practices when using a convenience image.
+Please note that we advise using the **next-generation** images (these start `cimg/`) convenience images rather than **legacy images**, as explained below.

 If you would like to directly search for an image, you can browse CircleCI Docker images in the following locations: